Exploring Tofu: Origins and Recipes

 - Braised t. in caramel sauce

 - Creamy mushroom linguine

 You might be wondering why someone would want to cook tofu so that it looks and tastes like scrambled eggs.
 Some people do have an egg allergy or, if vegan, shun all animal products (not just meat).

-When she was a freshman in college my younger daughter (who was already a vegetarian) decided to try a vegan diet for a while.
-Honestly, this tofu scramble substitute is pretty darned good.
+When she was a freshman in college, my younger daughter (who was already a vegetarian) decided to try a vegan diet for a while.
+Honestly, this tofu scramble substitute is pretty darn good.

-Baked tofu contains all of the charms that raw tofu-out-of-the-package lacks.
+Baked tofu contains all of the charms that raw straight-out-of-the-package tofu lacks.
 Instead of appearing white and flabby, it is bronzed and toned (think Hasselhoff Baywatch, circa 1989).
 It's smokey, savory, and crisp.

 This was one of my first forays into cooking with tofu; my family (even Mr. Carb Diva) loved it.